 Abilities: Sticky Hold / Storm Drain / Sand Force

-In the massive pool of bulky Water-type Pokemon, Gastrodon has finally received a niche above the others with Storm Drain, which now gives an immunity to Water-type attacks and a +1 boost to Special attack when hit by one.
-All of the previous benefits of its Water / Ground typing remain, like an immunity to sandstorm damage, and the added bonus of Storm Drain makes it an excellent special wall.
-Powerful attackers like Rotom-W and Starmie will need to run Hidden Power Grass to leave any lasting damage on this slug.
-The combination of the new move Scald and Toxic makes bulky Gastrodon fairly hard to switch into.
-Gastrodon is not only a strong check to rain-abusing sweepers; with Choice Specs it can be a sturdy cannon itself.
-If your opponent makes the mistake of hitting that type of Gastrodon with a Water-type attack, even Blissey is looking at a potential 2HKO.
+In the massive pool of bulky Water-type Pokemon, Gastrodon has finally received a niche above the others with Storm Drain, which gives it an immunity to Water-type attacks and a +1 boost to Special Attack when hit by one.
+All of the previous benefits of its Water / Ground typing remain, such as an immunity to sandstorm damage and but one weakness, and the added bonus of Storm Drain makes it an excellent check to common rain attackers like Thundurus-T, Keldeo, Rotom-W, and Starmie.
+Scald lets it burn physical attackers, patching up its Defense to an extent while actually providing a decent STAB move in rain.
+Its Ground-type STAB gives it a way to get past SubCM Jirachi, which loves to set up on typical bulky Water-types.
+Gastrodon is not one-dimensional either; with Choice Specs it can be a sturdy cannon itself.

 Base Stats: 75 HP / 95 Atk / 125 Def / 45 SpA / 75 SpD / 95 Spe